-Hyacinthaceae or the Hyacinth family is a family of about 46 genera found in North America, Eurasia, and Africa.
+Former Hyacinthaceae or the Hyacinth family was a family of about 46 genera found in North America, Eurasia, and Africa.
 Genera in this family were at one time in Liliaceae.
 They are bulbous geophytes or very occasionally rhizomatous perennials with flowers grouped on an unbranched leafless stalk.
 Leaves mostly arise from the base.
 Flowers have six tepals and stamens and a superior 3 chambered ovary and a simple stigma.
 APG II optionally included this family in Asparagaceae.
 APG III eliminated the option and included it in Asparagaceae as the subfamily Scilloideae.
-For the moment we are following APG II and including it on the wiki until it becomes clear that most people are adopting the change.

 The most controversial decision is the sinking of 11 genera into Ornithogalum.
 Further work by researchers at SANBI, the Missouri Botanical Garden and Kew has not supported all of these changes and Albuca, Dipcadi, and Pseudogaltonia have been reinstated.
 In a "A molecular phylogeny and a revised classification of Ornithogaloideae(Hyacinthaceae) based on an analysis of four plastid DNA regions" written by John C. Manning, Félix Forest, Dion S. Devey, Michael F. Fay & Peter Goldblatt in TAXON 58 (1), February 2009: 1-107, this subject is again addressed.
 In this paper the species of Ornithogalum with green or brownish median stripes on the outer tepal surfaces and 3 to 5 veins along the midline were moved to Albuca.
 We will be gradually changing the wiki pages to reflect these changes, but keeping the synonyms as plants will still be found in books and in the trade under their previous names.